brenonsantos/OpenPDM/README.md

 - Simple voltage divider for input sensing

 ### The Bad
-The PCB is the weakest point on this version of the project.
-I've designed it in 1 week as needed it to help me develop the software.
-The time budget for developing this project was also only 3-4months.
-I've made a lot of cost cutting, because I'm a broke college student, thus this version of the PDM costs around $40.00 including shipping from LCSC and the PCB from JLCPCB, which isn't so much of a feature, more like there are missing redudancy and filtering stuff.
+The current PCB design is a weak point in this version of the project.
+It was created in a week to support software development, and due to budget constraints, some cost-cutting measures were taken.
+As a result, there is missing redundancy and filtering components.
 I'll learn more about PCB design and scrap this version, any help is appreciated.

 ## Software Rambling
 The software architecture was based on AUTOSAR because we thought it would be cool.
 Problem is, I didn't knew anything about AUTOSAR before starting this project, so it is kind of messy.
 For the next version I'll simplify the architecture and port the code to C++.